MewsSystems/developers/Readme.md

-Mews repository foe external-facing resources.
+Mews repository for external-facing resources.